myhre062/sql-challenge/README.md

 For this project, I design the tables to hold the data from the CSV files, imported the CSV files into a SQL database, and then answer questions about the data.
 This will require performing data modeling, data engineering, and data analysis, respectively.

-Here is the desing of the data base for Pewlett Hackard:
+Here is the desin of the data base for Pewlett Hackard:

 ![Pewlett Hackard Data Modeling](https://github.com/myhre062/sql-challenge/blob/main/EmployeeSQL/QuickDBD-export.png)

+(Checkout this [file](https://github.com/myhre062/sql-challenge/blob/main/EmployeeSQL/data/quickDBD.txt) to copy and past it into [QuickDBD](https://app.quickdatabasediagrams.com/#/) website to see it in action.)

 ## Instructions